pluginized-protocols/libxbgp/README.md

 The file `index.html` is the root html document.

-If you want to build the documentation in another format like pdf, you just have to change the output target when building with `make` (e.g. `make latexpdf`).
-However, the html version of the doc is the only one supported and tested as of writing.
+If you want to build the documentation in another format such as pdf, simply change the output target when building with `make` (e.g. `make latexpdf`).
+However, the html version of the doc is the only one supported and tested at the time of writing.